amitabhdhiwal/zfstore/README.md

 # Zustand + Feathers Store Factory

-A factory function to create a Zustand store with Feathers.js integration for API calls.
+A tiny factory function to create a Zustand store with Feathers.js integration for API calls.

 ## Installation
 ```bash